top of page

 Why Content Generation Is the Wrong Goal

-For associations, volume has never been the problem.The strategic goal isn’t content generation.
+For many associations, volume has never been the problem.The strategic goal isn’t content generation.
 It’s Information Gain.
 Information Gain answers one question every member asks, often silently.
 Did this communication give me insight I couldn’t get elsewhere?

 Associations exist to interpret complexity.
 To set standards.
 To provide context others cannot.
 When AI is used simply to accelerate output, it bypasses the very reason the association exists.